 High School Equivalency Diploma

-The three nationally-recognized assessments used to obtain a state-issued High School Equivalency credential in North Carolina are GED®, HiSET® and TASC.
-All three High School Equivalency assessments are recognized by the US Department of Education USDOE GEN-14-16 and cover the same content areas.
+The three nationally-recognized assessments used to obtain a state-issued High School Equivalency credential in North Carolina are GED® and HiSET®.
+The High School Equivalency assessments are recognized by the US Department of Education USDOE GEN-14-16 and cover the same content areas.
 Passing the complete battery of any one of the assessments will lead to the same High School Equivalency Diploma issued by the North Carolina State Board of Community Colleges.

 What do I do next if I am under 18 years of age?